mjpost/bibsearch/README.md

 Now, search across all fields to find your entries:

-    bibsearch search AMR
+    bibsearch search brown 1993 statistical

 (`find` also works)
 Get the outputs in BibTeX format:

-    bibsearch search AMR -b
+    bibsearch search brown 1993 statistical

+If there is only one match, you can also open the corresponding PDF:

+    bibsearch open brown 1993 statistical

+`open` will work implicitly on the results of the last search, so you could also have typed:

+    bibsearch open

-Generate the BibTeX file based on citations found in a LaTeX source (requires the .aux file):
+Generate the BibTeX file based on citations found in a LaTeX source (requires that `LATEX_FILE.aux` exists):

     bibsearch tex LATEX_FILE

+and write it to the bibliography file specified in the LaTeX:

+    bibsearch tex LATEX_FILE -B

 Print a summary of your database:

     bibsearch print --summary

+Search the arXiv:

+    bibsearch arxiv vaswani attention is all you need

+Add the results to your database:

+    bibsearch arxiv vaswani attention is all you need -a

+Open the PDF:

+    bibsearch open

+Get the key to use with `\cite`:

+    $ bibsearch search vaswani attention
+    [vaswani:2017:attention] Vaswani, Ashish and Shazeer, Noam and Parmar, Niki and Uszkoreit, Jakob and Jones, Llion and Gomez, Aidan N. and Kaiser, Lukasz and Polosukhin, Illia "Attention Is All You Need", ARXIV 2017

 ## Incorporate in a LaTeX workflow

-Use this:
+If you use the following in a Makefile, you can use bibsearch to find paper keys, and avoid creating the bibliography file entirely.
+`bibsearch` will generate it for you!

     pdflatex PAPER
     bibsearch tex PAPER -B